Overview

 (Contributed by Fatin)

-with this command.
+You can open the help window with this command.
 You can close the help window

 by pressing the ESC key